shujieyangweb/shujieyangweb.github.io/_pages/about.md

 layout: archive

 permalink: /
-title: "About Me"
+title: "About Dr. Yang"
-excerpt: "About Me"
+excerpt: "About Dr. Yang"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently a tenure-track Assistant Professor in the [Department of Mechanical Engineering and Applied Mechanics](https://www.me.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/).
+Dr. Shujie Yang is currently a tenure-track Assistant Professor in the [Department of Mechanical Engineering and Applied Mechanics](https://www.me.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/).
 Additionally, I am a core faculty member of the [Center for Precision Engineering for Health](https://cpe4h.seas.upenn.edu/) and a member of the [Bioengineering](https://be.seas.upenn.edu/) Graduate Group within the School of Engineering and Applied Science at Penn.

-I have authored/co-authored over 40 peer-reviewed articles published in renowned journals such as _Nature Materials_, _Nature Protocols_, _Nature Communications_, _Science Advances_, _Small_, and _Lab on a Chip_, among others.
-My articles have received more than 2,400 citations as documented by Google Scholar (h-index: 29).
-And my work has been featured in various popular media outlets, such as _Nature Materials, The Science Advisory Board, '2022 in science' by Wikipedia, Phys.org, and MIT Technology Review_.
-I also serve as a reviewer for several esteemed journals, including _Science Advances, Lab on a Chip, IEEE transactions on ultrasonics, ferroelectrics, and frequency control, Journal of Microelectromechanical Systems, Microfluidics and Nanofluidics, and Ultrasonics_.
+Dr. Yang has authored/co-authored over 40 peer-reviewed articles published in renowned journals such as _Nature Materials_, _Nature Protocols_, _Nature Communications_, _Science Advances_, _Small_, and _Lab on a Chip_, among others.
+His articles have received more than 2,400 citations as documented by Google Scholar (h-index: 29).
+And his work has been featured in various popular media outlets, such as _Nature Materials, The Science Advisory Board, '2022 in science' by Wikipedia, Phys.org, and MIT Technology Review_.
+Dr. Yang also serves as a reviewer for several esteemed journals, including _Science Advances, Lab on a Chip, IEEE transactions on ultrasonics, ferroelectrics, and frequency control, Journal of Microelectromechanical Systems, Microfluidics and Nanofluidics, and Ultrasonics_.

-I obtained my PhD in Mechanical Engineering and Materials Science from Duke University in 2021.
-Prior to joining Penn, I served as a Postdoctoral Research Fellow at Brigham and Women's Hospital, Harvard Medical School.
-My research primarily focuses on Acoustics, Microfluidics, and Biomedical Devices, with a particular interest in applying novel micro/nano technologies for applications in engineering and medicine.
+Dr. Yang obtained his PhD in Mechanical Engineering and Materials Science from Duke University in 2021.
+Prior to joining Penn, he served as a Postdoctoral Research Fellow at Brigham and Women's Hospital, Harvard Medical School.
+Dr. Yang's research primarily focuses on Acoustics, Microfluidics, and Biomedical Devices, with a particular interest in applying novel micro/nano technologies for applications in engineering and medicine.

 Openings
 ======
-My group has multiple positions available for Ph.D. students, postdocs, master's, and undergraduate students for the Fall 2025 and Spring/Fall 2026.
-If you are interested in joining my group at the University of Pennsylvania, please send me an email (shujie.yang@seas.upenn.edu) with your CV and transcripts.
+Our group has multiple positions available for Ph.D. students, postdocs, master's, and undergraduate students for the Fall 2025 and Spring/Fall 2026.
+If you are interested in joining our group at the University of Pennsylvania, please send your CV and transcripts to Dr. Yang (shujie.yang@seas.upenn.edu).

 **Penn Undergraduate Research Mentoring Program (PURM)**